erln8/erln8/README.md

 - What does reo mean?
 	- Australian slang for "rebar"

+- Does erln8 support MS Windows?
+	- I don't own Windows, but if you want to submit PR's to support it and build precompiled binaries, I'll all for it.

 - Do you sing at parties?
 	-  No, not really.